Gago-H/Minesweeper/README.md

 1. On the repo page, click on releases on the right hand side
 2. Download Minesweeper.zip
+3. Unzip it anywhere you want
-3. Once done, go to Builds/Windows/Minesweeper_.exe
+4. Once done, go to Minesweeper/Builds/Windows/Minesweeper_.exe
-4. Open Minesweeper_.exe and enjoy
+5. Open Minesweeper_.exe and enjoy

 Size on disk <400MB